scipy-conference/scipy_proceedings/papers/bryan_weber/bryan_weber.rst

 EOC and the width of the ignition peak is unknown.
 However, we can take advantage of the fact that there is some pressure drop after the EOC to eliminate the ignition from consideration.

-In the current version of UConnRCMPy :cite:`Weber2016`, this is done by searching backwards in time from the maximum pressure in the pressure trace (typically, the global maximum pressure is after ignition has occured) until a minimum in the pressure is reached.
+In the current version of UConnRCMPy :cite:`uconnrcmpy`, this is done by searching backwards in time from the maximum pressure in the pressure trace (typically, the global maximum pressure is after ignition has occured) until a minimum in the pressure is reached.
 Since the precise time of the minimum is not important for this method, the search is done by comparing the pressure at a given